alexbasson/talks/app/modular-monoliths/script-ruby.md

 ### single-adapter-code-example?frame=2

-Secondary adapter means that it implements an interface.
-So the GameInitializer interface comes from Organizing Games.
-We implement that interface and define a corresponding `initializeGame()` function.
+Secondary adapter means that it includes a module.
+So the `GameInitializer` module comes from Organizing Games.
+We include that module and define a corresponding `initialize_game` method.
 But this same object is also

 ### single-adapter-code-example?frame=3

 a primary adapter for the Gameplay policy.
 And as a primary adapter, it has to invoke an operation in Gameplay.
-So we're going to get constructed with a `SetupBoard` operation object that comes from the Gameplay policy module, and then inside of our `initializeGame()` function, we're going to invoke the `setupBoard` operation.
+So we're going to get initialized with a `setup_board` callable that comes from the Gameplay policy module, and then inside of our `initialize_game` method, we're going to call it.

 In this way, we fit into both.
 But again, the two different policy modules, you can think of them as speaking different languages.
 This framing of bounded contexts is very much about the terms and concepts that are relevant to different parts of our overall problem space.
 And so they don't share terminology.
-Gameplay, for example, doesn't have the concept of Player; I've imagined here that Player is a data class that comes from Organizing Games, and so that's the argument that gets passed into `initializeGame()`.
-We can't take those Player objects and pass them directly into `setupBoard` because `setupBoard` doesn't have that concept of Player; it wouldn't compile because it wouldn't know what a Player is.
+Gameplay, for example, doesn't have the concept of Player; I've imagined here that `white_player` and `black_player` are objects that come from Organizing Games, and so those are the arguments that get passed into `initialize_game`.
+We can't take those Player objects and pass them directly into `setup_board` because `setup_board` doesn't have that concept of Player—it simply doesn't know what a Player is.

 What it _does_ expect is two names, which presumably it can use to label the two different sides of the board.
 And so the job of our cross-context adapter here is

 ### single-adapter-code-example?frame=4

 to translate from one language into the other.
-So it knows how to extract the names off of the Player objects from Organizing Games so that it can pass those into the `setupBoard` operation from Gameplay.
-I've similarly imagined that Organizing Games defines a concept of a gameId, and Gameplay has this concept of a boardId, and so our cross-context adapter in the middle is going to have to translate between both of them.
+So it knows how to extract the names off of the Player objects from Organizing Games so that it can pass those into the `setup_board` callable from Gameplay.
+I've similarly imagined that Organizing Games defines a concept of a `GameId`, and Gameplay has this concept of a `board_id`, and so our cross-context adapter in the middle is going to have to translate between both of them.
 So it gets

 ### single-adapter-code-example?frame=5

-that boardId back from Gameplay and then constructs a gameId out of it.
+that `board_id` back from Gameplay and constructs an `Organizing::GameId` from it.

 ### why-is-single-adapter-nice?frame=0